WANdisco/wandisco-documentation/docs/configuration/config-properties/component-files.md

 ---
-id: config-properties
+id: component-files
-title: Configuration Properties
+title: Component files
-sidebar_label: Configuration Properties
+sidebar_label: Component files
 ---

 You can configure LiveData Plane’s component applications using the following files.
 Take care when making any configuration changes on your clusters.